 The Townsville Hospital and Health Service prides itself on its intern doctor program, offering support and mentoring to the next generation of doctors.

-Interns at The Townsville Hospital undertake five terms which includes three core rotations plus one long and one short elective rotation:
+Interns at Townsville University Hospital undertake five terms which includes three core rotations plus one long and one short elective rotation:

 Emergency Medicine with MoLIE teaching